Suzie Wilks: Personal life

-Born and raised in Melbourne to parents Barry and Ann Wilks (deceased), Wilks completed her schooling at Carey Baptist Grammar School in suburban Kew.
+Born and raised in Melbourne to parents Barry and Ann Wilks, Wilks completed her schooling at Carey Baptist Grammar School in suburban Kew.
 After further studies, she was awarded a Certificate of Journalism.
-By the age of 22, she was an experienced renovator, having transformed her first house, a Victorian weatherboard in suburban Richmond.
+By the age of 22, she had transformed her first house, a Victorian weatherboard in suburban Richmond.
 By the time of Changing Rooms, she had started her second renovation: a second storey addition to a house in Hawthorn.
 Wilks also renovated her current home.

-Wilks is committed to a number of animal related charities.
-She is an active voice against animal experimentation for Humane Research Australia and the Royal Society for the Prevention of Cruelty to Animals.
+Wilks is an active voice against animal experimentation for Humane Research Australia and the Royal Society for the Prevention of Cruelty to Animals.
 Wilks is also an Australia Day Ambassador.

 She married Nick O'Halloran on 20 August 2010 in Melbourne.
 Their daughter was born in 2011.
 Wilks and O'Halloran split in 2012.